RafaelCenzano/raspi-setup/README.md

     addr: 22
 ```
 - Run `mkdir devclubpi` and `cd devclubpi`.
-- Using git run `git clone https://github.com/lowell-dev-club/pi-ssh-vnc` and `cd pi-ssh-vnc`.
+- Run `git clone https://github.com/lowell-dev-club/pi-ssh-vnc` and `cd pi-ssh-vnc`.
 - Create a gmail app password.
 [Instructions here](https://support.google.com/accounts/answer/185833?hl=en).
-Create an app password for gmail and no set device.
+Create an app password for gmail and no specific device.
 - Next create the file `config.py` in the `pi-ssh-vnc` directory and write this code and replace the place holders:
 ```
 emailUser = 'EMAIL@DOMAIN.COM'
 emailPass = 'YOUR APP PASSWORD'
 ```
 - Lastly edit the rc.local file located at `/etc/rc.local`.
 This can be done with `sudo vi /etc/rc.local` or with your favorite editor.
 But it is required to add sudo as the file is under root priviledges.
-Add these lines above the `exit 0`:
+Add these lines above the `exit 0`, make sure to edit and correct any paths that may be different for your pi:
 ```
 # HEADLESS vnc server setup
 if /usr/bin/pgrep -U pi vncserver &gt;/dev/null ; then